hongtm-1355/the-art-of-readable-code-vi/Chapter 3: Names That Can't Be Misconstrued/Chapter Three: Names That Can't Be Misconstrued.md

 ![](https://i.imgur.com/4PDMKAu.png)

-n practice, it’s often more convenient to use inclusive/exclusive ranges.
+In practice, it’s often more convenient to use inclusive/exclusive ranges.
 For example, if you want to print all the events that happened on October 16, it’s easier to write:
 ```
 PrintEventsInRange("OCT 16 12:00am", "OCT 17 12:00am")
 ```